 This course covers both the biological basis of human behavior (including the nervous system, homeostasis, biological clocks, etc.) and the psychological consequences of the biology of our species (feelings, learning and memory, thinking and consciousness, the malfunctioning brain, etc.) The course also includes speculation on future developments in brain research.

-Prerequisites: BIOL 1114 or BIOL 1224 and PSYC 1113.
-Crosslisted with PSYC 2213.
+Prerequisites: BIOL 1114 or BIOL 1414 and PSYC 1113.
+PSYC 2213 Semester Offered Fall, Spring, Summer